Minimum wage hike out of order for COVID relief bill, Senate parliamentarian rules

 The Senate parliamentarian concluded Thursday that a federal minimum wage hike to $15 per hour would run afoul of chamber rules if Democrats include it in their $1.9 trillion coronavirus relief package.

-The ruling is a major blow to liberal Democrats, who have insisted that the $15-per-hour level be included in the legislation.
+The ruling is a major blow to liberal Democrats, who have insisted that the $15-per-hour level be included in the legislation and immediately demanded that Senate Democrats push to overturn the ruling.

+Senate Majority Leader Charles E. Schumer of New York said Democrats were “very disappointed” in the decision.

+“We are not going to give up the fight to raise the minimum wage to $15 to help millions of struggling American workers and their families,” Mr. Schumer said.
+“The American people deserve it, and we are committed to making it a reality.”

-Senate Budget Committee Chairman Bernard Sanders of Vermont and other Democrats have also said they think the wage hike is allowed under the fast-track budget process they’re using to thwart a possible GOP filibuster.
+Senate Budget Committee Chairman Bernard Sanders of Vermont and other Democrats have said they think the wage hike is allowed under the fast-track budget process, known as reconciliation, that they’re using to thwart a possible GOP filibuster.

 Senate Parliamentarian Elizabeth McDonough apparently disagreed.

+The White House repeatedly said that President Biden supports a $15 minimum wage but that they would leave the legislative sausage-making up to Congress.

+Democrats had hoped to use the budget process because under Senate rules things done that way can pass on a majority vote.
+Most other major legislative business can face a filibuster, which generally requires a 60-vote supermajority to clear the chamber.

-Senate Democrats could try to overrule Ms. McDonough, but White House Chief of Staff Ron Klain said that wasn’t in the cards.
+Senate Democrats could try to overrule Ms. McDonough’s ruling, but White House Chief of Staff Ron Klain said that wasn’t in the cards.

 “We’re going to honor the rules of the Senate and work within that system to get this bill passed,” Mr. Klain said Wednesday on MSNBC.